chaotic-aur/notes/README.md

   - (optional, but _very_ recommended: report the missing dependency at the corresponding AUR page!)
 - A package depends on an old shared library:
   - Either depend on reported issues or verify it's an issue by installing the package locally
+  - Download the PKGBUILD of the package: `chaotic get somepackage`
-  - Remove it from the repo in order to start a rebuild: `chaotic rm somepackage`
+  - Bump the `pkgrel` of the package: `chaotic bump somepackage`
-  - Build the package using the updated shared library: `chaotic get somepackage && chaotic mkd somepackage`
+  - Build the package using the updated shared library: `chaotic mkd somepackage`